 Reasons: Applies the limits for FSS ES unwanted emissions as contained in the proposed revision to Resolution 750 (Rev.WRC-15).

+ADD USA/9.1.9/1

+{Editor’s note: the new CPM text has a different formulation for that makes a similar change to describing the earth station antenna size.
+We propose to revise the antenna size to 2.4m}

+From previous IWG-3_70 version:

-5.A919 The use of the bands 51.4-52.4 GHz by the fixed-satellite service (Earth-to-space) is limited to geostationary satellite networks and restricted to gateway links with a minimum antenna diameter of 4.5 meters.
+5.A919 The use of the bands 51.4-52.4 GHz by the fixed-satellite service (Earth-to-space) is limited to earth stations in geostationary satellite networks with a minimum antenna diameter of 2.4 meters.

+Latest CPM text:

-5.A919 The use of the frequency band 51.4-52.4 GHz by the fixed-satellite service (Earth-to-space) is limited to geostationary satellite networks and restricted to gateway links with a minimum antenna diameter of 4.5 metres.
+5.A919 The use of the frequency band 51.4-52.4 GHz by the fixed-satellite service (Earth-to-space) is limited to geostationary satellite networks and the fixed-satellite service earth stations shall have a minimum antenna diameter of 2.4 metres.
 (WRC-19)

-Reasons: Limits the new allocation to gateways operating in FSS GSO networks.
+Reasons: Limits the new allocation to large earth stations operating in FSS GSO networks.

+ADD USA/9.1.9/2

+5.B919 An administration that has notified frequency assignments in the EESS on a GSO space station in the frequency band 52.6-54.25 GHz may seek the agreement of administrations who have submitted a notice under No. 9.6 with frequency assignments in the fixed-satellite service on a GSO station that are within 1.8 degrees of the notified orbital position of GSO EESS space station.
+The administration responsible for the GSO fixed-satellite service satellite network shall cooperate with the administration responsible for the GSO EESS space station and both administrations should take reasonable steps to find a mutually agreed arrangement.
+In the absence of a mutually agreed arrangement, the administration responsible for the GSO FSS satellite network shall take all practicable actions to minimize its unwanted emission power in the 52.6-54.25 GHz band.
+The Bureau shall make no examination or finding under Articles 9 or 11 pursuant to this provision.

 ARTICLE 21